Mayaro Bay: Climate

-Environmental Concerns
+Environmental concerns

 Although the involvement of Mayaro in the petroleum industry has brought profits and prosperity to the area, oil tankers and other equipment harm the beach by releasing "petroleum based residue" into the blue waters and affecting the ecosystem beneath them.
 Along with issues caused by petroleum, Mayaro Bay faces damage from coastal erosion caused by climate change and rising sea levels.
 The water level surrounding the island steadily rises by 2 millimeters each year.
 Although Mayaro Bay was formed by the "erosion of unconsolidated sediments", the increased erosion over the years has begun to eat away at the shoreline.

 Tourism

 Unlike other beaches, such as Maracas and Las Cuevas, Mayaro is far less crowded and more private.
 This allows for an escape from the mass of tourists that pass through, as the privacy of the beach provides a true sense of relaxation.
-Despite this, luxurious resorts and commodious rental homes (such as the one in the image) line the shore.
-Along with resorts, restaurants are also conveniently placed nearby to allow for easy access after a swim, such as Ambrosia Restaurant & Lounge, Deon's Fast Foods, and The Neighborhood Grill.
+Despite this, luxurious resorts and commodious rental homes line the shore.
+Along with resorts, restaurants are also conveniently placed nearby to allow for easy access after a swim.
 In terms of attractions, the Brigand Hill Lighthouse is also in the area.